Training in Research in Integrative Medicine (TRIM) Program

 Osher Center faculty serve as core mentors.
 Additional UCSF faculty engaged in either integrative medicine or other relevant clinical research serve as affiliated mentors.
 Faculty members represent diverse disciplines, including anthropology, biology, biostatistics, education, health services research, medical ethics, medicine, neuroscience, psychology, psychoneuroendocrinology, and women’s health.
 Osher Center clinicians are also available to provide technical assistance and consultation on specific integrative medicine approaches that trainees may be interested in studying.

-Monthly TRIM Seminars include trainees from across the Osher Collaborative for Integrative Medicine.
+Monthly TRIM Seminars include trainees from across the Osher Collaborative for Integrative Health.
 Trainees connect with peers from across UCSF through shared coursework, including Designing Clinical Research and Responsible Conduct of Research.

 Details, Eligibility, and Application Process